 On this website you'll find a growing collection of charts which I can either let you have completely free, or for a small price.
 There are paper charts of well known boating & fishing lakes, iPad Charts, GPS charts , some free downloads, Android charts, lots of interesting "stuff", including wrecks and amazing sidescan sonar imagery, tutorials to help you make your own charts, and The Lough Corrib Chart Book

-I've just released V3.2 of the Corrib Chart for Garmin.
-It contains the latest marker positions ( they've been moved and changed, and are quite possibly more confusing than ever around Cong) and the results of new sidescan surveys in the Oughterard - Inchagoill area and the areas around Inishboanagh - Ballycurrin.
+I've just released V 3.3 of AnglingCharts Corrib for Garmin.
+It contains the latest marker positions.
+As well as containing the results of all the latest sidescan surveys there are many important updates to bathymetry and points of interest.
 It also now contains many more of the local names of shallows and marks.